 The symbolism of the red, white, and blue found in national flags, especially the American flag, carries significant historical and cultural weight.
 While there is no universally agreed-upon definition, or official decree binding meaning to each color, traditions and interpretations have evolved over time, shaping our understanding of what these colors represent.

 The colors weren't chosen arbitrarily.
 They were selected with careful consideration, drawing upon existing symbolism and aiming to represent the core values and ideals of the newly formed nation.
-Exploring the various interpretations of the red, white, and blue allows us to appreciate the depth and complexity of the American flag as a national emblem.
+That said, exploring the various interpretations of the red, white, and blue allows us to appreciate the depth and complexity of the American flag as a national emblem.
 It is a symbol that unites and represents a diverse population under a common banner.

 Comprehensive Overview of Color Symbolism